-1. There are two main reason someone is not conditioned.
+1. There are two main reasons someone is not conditioned.
 Not one.

 You have not done your sport for 4+ weeks.
 You come back and in the first workout or game you are gassed half way through.
-Basically every athletes has experienced that.
-Its a classic case of not being in shape which is not being conditioning based on the reason, you didn’t do enough.
-In the case of a break you actually did do nothing at all.
+Basically every athlete has experienced that.
+Its a classic case of not being in shape which is not being conditioning based on the reason you didn't do enough.
+In the case of a break you actually did nothing at all.
 So: no training = no conditioning.
-Thats that the one reason every body knows.
+That's the one reason every body knows.
 The second reason is not as obvious.
 Its: too much training = no top conditioning.
-Being overtrained and overworked is an easy way to loose conditioning.
+Being overtrained and overworked is an easy way to lose conditioning.
 In weight training a classic case would be training 2-3h a day to the point where you lose strength.
-Losing strength is de-conditioning.
+Losing strength is deconditioning.
 In sports this happens a lot in younger and super motivated athletes and a lot in all fight sports.
 Training more only works to a certain point.
 Training so much that you get tired is part of training, its not the goal of training, though.
 The goal of training is to progress in training, to get better.
 You can only train so much without blowing out.
 Without getting de-conditioned and in the worst case injured, by doing too much.
-For example in track & field they have figured that out a while ago, where elite long jumpers actually do less than 100 full jumps in the sand pit per year and 100m sprinter know they have less than a hand full of full races at top-speed before they blow out.
+For example in track & field they have figured that out a while ago, where elite long jumpers actually do less than 100 full jumps in the sand pit per year and 100m sprinters know they have less than a hand full of full races at top speed before they blow out.
 Same goes for every other sport.
 Too much de-conditions as too little de-conditions.
-If you work with an athlete with a very high-level of body-consciousness and not that much drive that she or he believes more is better all the time, listening to the athlete is a great way to adjust training volume.
-As these traits aren’t as common as one would think adjusting training volume based in simple periodisation and markers such as training loads, sleep quality, drive, speed of movement, quality of movement, grip strength, heart rate and neurochemistry are much more reliable and objective.
+If you work with an athlete with a very high level of body consciousness and not that much drive that she or he believes more is better all the time, listening to the athlete is a great way to adjust training volume.
+As these traits aren't as common as one would think adjusting training volume based in simple periodization and markers such as training loads, sleep quality, drive, speed of movement, quality of movement, grip strength, heart rate and neurochemistry are much more reliable and objective.
 More is not better.
 Better is better.
 Adjust volume and periodize training to achieve peak condition when its needed.

 2. Conditioning is specific to the sport.